jhorowitz1996/UFO-Project/README.md

 <img width="468" alt="image" src="https://user-images.githubusercontent.com/66505479/161345230-b3fda4f5-38e1-45b2-89fd-9599d0626143.png">

-I used different cdns and libraries from the tutorial below.
+I used different cdns and libraries for the project below.
 I’m proud of this funky little visualization because it’s a fair assessment of where I am with JS at the moment.
 I’m grateful for this independent study course to dive into JS wholeheartedly this semester and to have been able to sit down and benefit from Prof. Garcia del Castillo y Lopez's expertise throughout the Independent Study process.

 ### Set up HTML Document ####